When preparing for the future of your business, you should be aware of the importance of strategic plans to help keep your business on track.

 What makes your company unique?
 Consider your culture, location, resources, staff, technology, and pricing.

 How to use this information: Discover what makes your company stand out and use those qualities to showcase why your company is so special.

 - Your Environment

 What external factors, such as investors, influence your business?
 Who are your competitors?
 How do they affect your business?

 How to use this information: Knowing what outside factors can influence your business changes how you do business.
 Recognize when competitors are doing something unique and stay ahead of the curve.

 Determine and Implement Goals

 After creating or re-evaluating your plan, you will notice potential areas of improvement.
 Pick your top 3 or 4 feasible goals.
-Goals are either qualitative, such as provide better customer service, or quantitative, such as increase profits by 5%.
-They are usually focused on general performance, financial performance, operations and deadlines.
+Goals are either qualitative, such as providing better customer service, or quantitative, such as increasing profits by 5%.
+They are usually focused on general performance, financial performance, operations, and deadlines.